Dan Pastorini

 Dante Anthony Pastorini (born May 26, 1949) is an American former professional football player who was a quarterback in the National Football League (NFL) for 13 seasons, primarily with the Houston Oilers.
 He played college football for the Santa Clara Broncos and was selected third overall by the Oilers in the 1971 NFL draft.
 A Pro Bowl selection during his Oilers tenure, he was also part of the Oakland Raiders team that won a Super Bowl title in Super Bowl XV alongside fellow 1971 pick Jim Plunkett.
 Pastorini spent his final three seasons in sparse appearances for the Los Angeles Rams and Philadelphia Eagles.
-After retiring from the NFL, Pastorini pursued a career as Top Fuel dragster driver in the National Hot Rod Association (NHRA).
+After retiring from the NFL, Pastorini pursued a career as a Top Fuel dragster driver in the National Hot Rod Association (NHRA).

 College career

-He played college football at Santa Clara University and received second-team honors on the 1970 Little All-America college football team.
+Pastorini played college football at Santa Clara University and received second-team honors on the 1970 Little All-America college football team.

 Pastorini also played college baseball and was drafted straight out of high school by the New York Mets in the 32nd round of 1967 MLB draft (599 overall) along with future Saints quarterback Archie Manning, but ultimately decided to play football.